There’s nothing quite like the realisation that you’re essentially talking to a brick wall that occasionally nods.

 4. They lack empathy and rarely ask about how anyone else is doing.

 Conversations with self-obsessed people often feel like one-way streets.
 They talk endlessly about themselves, their problems, and their accomplishments, without showing any interest in your life.
 They rarely ask questions about you or offer genuine support or empathy.
-This can make you feel like your thoughts and feelings don’t matter to them.
+It can make you feel like your thoughts and feelings don’t matter to them.

 5. They always have to be right and never admit their mistakes.